 Putting other tools safely into operation

-In addition to concrete demolition shear and hydraulic wedge splitter/concrete splitter, comparable fundamentals apply to combi shears, multi cutters, steel shear, and tank cutters.
+In addition to concrete demolition shears and hydraulic wedge splitters/concrete splitters, comparable fundamentals apply to combi shears, multi cutters, steel shears, and tank cutters.
 Particular attention is paid to cutting clearances, blade condition, and compliance with the specified material thickness.
+Observe maximum permissible plate or profile thickness and maintain the recommended clearance gauge.

 Quick check